Point-in-polygon queries#

 addresses = geopandas.read_file(DATA_DIRECTORY / "addresses.gpkg")

 To plot several map layers in one figure, use the ax parameter to specify in which axes data should be plotted.
-We used this in lesson 7 of Geo-Python to add text to a plot, or modify axes’ properties.
+This was used in lesson 7 of Geo-Python to add text to a plot or modify axes properties.

-The easiest way to obtain an axes is to save the first plot()’s return value (see below).
+The easiest way to obtain an axes is to save the return value of the first plot() (see below).
 Another option is to create subplots(), possibly with only one row and one column.

 axes = city_districts.plot(facecolor="grey")